 Hot Take, But This Trendy Wellness Supplement Belongs in Your Skincare Routine—Here's Why

-If there's one supplement that has capitalized on the wellness conversation lately, it's magnesium.
+If there’s one supplement that has capitalized on the wellness conversation lately, it’s magnesium.
 Essential for over 300 processes in the human body, magnesium plays a role in everything from muscle and nerve function to blood pressure regulation, energy production, and DNA synthesis.
-While it's not produced by the human body, magnesium is found in many foods, including dark leafy greens, whole grain breads, nuts, seeds, and certain types of fruit.
-Needless to say, it's important, and it makes sense why some people feel a pull to supplement their diet with magnesium powders and pills (under doctor supervision, might I add).
+While it’s not produced by the human body, magnesium is found in many foods, including dark leafy greens, whole grain breads, nuts, seeds, and certain types of fruit.
+Needless to say, it’s important—and it makes sense why some people feel a pull to supplement their diet with magnesium powders and pills (under doctor supervision, might I add).

-Here's what many people might not know: While magnesium is critical for health and wellness, it's also a stellar skincare ingredient.
-I'm not just talking about post-workout creams and sprays either (magnesium is often used topically to relieve muscle tension).
-I'm talking about *actual* skincare products.
-When formulated into skincare products, Dermatologists say it can soothe irritation, improve barrier function, and even boost moisture retention.
+Here’s what many people might not know: While magnesium is critical for health and wellness, it’s also a stellar skincare ingredient.
+And I’m not just talking about post-workout creams and sprays (magnesium is often used topically to relieve muscle tension).
+I’m talking about actual skincare products.
+When formulated into skincare, dermatologists say it can soothe irritation, improve barrier function, and even boost moisture retention.
 So, yeah, it might be time to stop subjugating it to your medicine cabinet and welcome it into your skincare routine.
-Keep reading to learn more about magnesium in skincare.

 What Is Magnesium?

-First things first.
-You might remember this from high-school chemistry class (I'm having flashbacks to the Periodic Table right now), but it's a chemical element (atomic number 12 if you're wondering).
-Take it from double board-certified dermatologist Brendan Camp.
-"Magnesium is a mineral and an essential nutrient, meaning that the body does not produce it and needs to get it from external sources.
-It is popular as a wellness supplement because it is involved in a number of cellular reactions involving protein synthesis, muscle function, blood pressure regulation, and energy production."
+First things first: You might remember this from high school chemistry class (I'm having flashbacks to the Periodic Table right now), but magnesium is a chemical element—atomic number 12, if you're wondering.
+Take it from double board-certified dermatologist Brendan Camp: “Magnesium is a mineral and an essential nutrient, meaning that the body does not produce it and needs to get it from external sources.
+It is popular as a wellness supplement because it is involved in a number of cellular reactions involving protein synthesis, muscle function, blood pressure regulation, and energy production.”
+That said, it's magnesium as a skincare ingredient that we're concerned with today.

 How Does Magnesium Benefit the Skin?